Client-Focused. Experienced.

 Mediation is not for everyone.
 Based on the circumstances of each case, some divorce cases require aggressive litigation – as is the case when one spouse is hiding assets or is the target of a criminal investigation.
 Mediating requires some give-and-take, and the ability to set aside emotions and grievances.

-Is Mediation Confidential?
+Is Mediation Confidential In California?

 In most cases, any communications that you have during mediation are privileged.
 This means that these conversations are not subject to discovery nor can they be used as evidence unless every party involved, including the mediator, consents to it.

-What Are The Benefits Of Mediation?
+What Are The Benefits Of Family Law Mediation?

 Mediating a dispute can offer many upsides compared to traditional litigation.
 Some of the benefits include: